Child Custody Options and Arrangements

 Child Custody Options and Arrangements Attorneys Monmouth and Ocean County NJ

-There are two general types of custody that must be determined in every child custody case; they are physical and legal custody.
+Two general types of custody must be determined in every child custody case: physical and legal custody.

 Physical custody deals with the day-to-day care of the child.
-The child is a primary resident of the co-parent who has physical custody of the child, who is referred to as the custodial parent.
-Legal custody has to do with the decision making for the child.
+The child is a primary resident of the co-parent who has physical custody of the child, referred to as the custodial parent.
+Legal custody has to do with the decision-making for the child.
 This includes decisions regarding religion, education, extracurricular activities, and all other important issues.
 Typically, New Jersey child custody laws and courts prefer to grant joint legal custody so that co-parents both have a role in deciding how their child is raised.
-There is more of a controversy between joint physical custody and sole physical custody.
-New Jersey child custody laws and professionals sometimes view one or the other as being in the best interest of the child.
+There is more controversy between joint physical custody and sole physical custody.
+New Jersey child custody laws and professionals sometimes view one or the other as being in the child’s best interest.
 It is totally different in every situation.

 What can I expect from New Jersey Child Custody Laws?

-Most of the time New Jersey child custody laws allow co-parents to come to an agreement on their own custody plan to submit to be approved by the court.
+Most of the time, New Jersey child custody laws allow co-parents to agree on their own custody plan to submit to be approved by the court.
 If you and your co-parent cannot reach an agreement outside of court, the judge will sometimes require that both you and your co-parent submit separate custody plans for the court to review.
 In all other cases, the court will determine custody based on the best interest of the child.

 What Will the Judge Take into Consideration When Determining Custody?

-When deciding who will have custody, a judge will try to make an arrangement that s/he thinks is in the best interest of your child.
+When deciding who will have custody, a judge will try to make an arrangement that s/he thinks is in your child’s best interest.
 Generally, the court will try to make sure that both parents share the rights and responsibilities of parenting.
 This means that it tries to let both parents play an active role in taking care of your child and making decision s about your child’s life.
 The court will base its decision on many factors.
 Some of the things a judge will consider are:

-- Both parents’ ability to agree, talk with one another, and cooperate about issues relating to your child.
+- Both parents can agree, talk with one another and cooperate about issues relating to your child.

 - Whether you and the other parent want custody.

-- If either parent has refused to let the other parent see the child.
-However, a judge won’t take this into consideration if you prove that you denied access because you or your children were being abused.
+- If either parent has refused to let, the other parent sees the child.
+However, a judge won’t consider this if you prove that you denied access because you or your children were being abused.